Lung Nodule Growth Rate Calculator

 Methodology

 This page estimates nodule growth either from direct volumetric measurements or, when only diameter is available, from a sphere-based volume approximation.
-It then computes volume doubling time and places the result next to commonly used reference frameworks such as Fleischner 2017 and Lung-RADS.
+It then computes volume doubling time and places the result next to commonly used reference frameworks such as the Fleischner Society incidental-nodule guidance and Lung-RADS.
 The output is intentionally framed as follow-up context only.
 Growth rate by itself does not diagnose malignancy, and the result should be interpreted with morphology, technique consistency, symptoms, screening status, and specialist review.

 Sources